AcademySoftwareFoundation/tac/process/lifecycle.md

 ### Requirements

-To be accepted at the Incubation stage, a project must meeting the Sandbox requirements plus:
+To be accepted at the Incubation stage, a project must meet the Sandbox requirements plus:

 *   Have completed and approved the Technical Charter and agree to transfer any relevant trademarks to The Linux Foundation or its affiliate, LF Projects, LLC, and to assist in filing for any relevant unregistered ones.
 The ASWF maintains a [template](charter_template.md) for projects to use.
 *   Have defined its technical governance, including: